BillySterling/bamazon/README.md

 # bamazon

-Node.js &amp; MySQL Unit 12 Bootcamp project
+#### Node.js &amp; MySQL Unit 12 Bootcamp CLI project

 ## Overview

+`bamazonCustomer`

 In this activity, we are creating an Amazon-like storefront with the MySQL skills learned this unit.
-The app will take in orders from customers and deplete stock from the store's inventory.
+The application will take in orders from customers and deplete stock from the store's inventory.

+`bamazonManager`

+In this bonus activity, we are creating a product management console to augment the `bamazonCustomer` application.

 ## Packages Required: